 We shall thank Him for their examples, and for the heritage which they have left us.
 And we shall beseech God for ourselves, that there may be between us and them communion through Jesus Christ; and that we, like them, keeping His works unto the end, may finally be numbered among those who have overcome, and are counted worthy to enter into joy of the Lord.
 These were Members of the College who gave their lives:

 We also commemorate Joseph Andrew Martin Blogg, a servant of the College."

 Following the service a memorial plaque was unveiled, permanently commemorating all Members who lost their lives in the war.
 The war memorial ends: "Their bodies are buried in peace but their name liveth for ever more."

 This remained on display in the Hall until the Second World War, after which the tablet was moved to its current location under the western portico of the North Range.
 This location is especially fitting as responses to an appeal in July 1920 for ideas for a lasting memorial to those who had died had favoured a new building providing undergraduate rooms, although it was not until 1931 that the College began construction of the new North Range.

 The following Downing member, Frederick Rotherham Cecil, is not listed on the war memorial.
 He is, however, commemorated on the Commonwealth War Graves Commission website and more information can be found on Frederick Rotherham Cecil here.

-The College Archivist is currently preparing biographies of all those who died during the war.
-These will be published and linked to the Roll of Honour above to mark the centenary of each of their deaths.
+Biographies of all those who died, linked to their profiles above, were published on the centenary of each of their deaths.
+It was discovered that Charles Tyndall had been included in error and actually survived the war.
 An article on Downing and the outbreak of war is now available online.